50-fold gains from investments on Monsoon Mission, computing facilities of MoES: Survey | Headlines

 Responses from over 2 lakh farmers were also collected from through interactive voice response system.
 "The report provides an estimated income gain of nearly Rs 13,000 crore per year for agricultural and livestock farmers and an incremental benefit of nearly Rs 48,000 crore," the ministry said.

 The report was launched by Earth Sciences Minister Harsh Vardhan at an event here on Tuesday.
-A total of Rs 551 crore was spent on the National Monsoon Mission while Rs 990 crore was incurred on the High Performance Computing programme to better weather forecast.
+A total of Rs 551 crore was spent on the National Monsoon Mission while Rs Rs 438.9 crore was incurred on the High Performance Computing programme to better weather forecast.
+A total of Rs 990 crore was spent on these two projects.

 For every rupee invested in the National Monsoon Mission and high-performance computing facilities of the ministry, the country has gained benefits worth Rs 50, resulting in fifty-fold gains, it said.
 "On adding the economic gain accruing to agricultural households and fisher households, the present value of benefits accruing to the BPL households to rain-fed areas works out to be Rs 50,447 crore.